directus/directus/docs/configuration/data-model.md

 ### Sorting & Grouping

-By using the drag handles on the left of the collection, you can manually put the collections in an order that makes the most sense for your project.
+By using the <span mi icon>drag_indicator</span> drag handles on the left of the collection, you can manually put the collections in an order that makes the most sense for your project.
 By dragging a collection underneath another collection, you can turn any collection into a group-parent.
 Groups can even be nested within other groups.

 Additionally, you can add special "folder" collections that are exclusively used for organizational purposes, and don't hold any data themselves.
-This can be done through the "Create Folder" button in the top right of the page.
+This can be done by clicking <span mi btn sec>create_new_folder</span> in the top right of the page.

 ### Renaming Collections